-Upon the completion of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates will, in the aggregate, beneficially own approximately 60% of our outstanding common stock, assuming they purchase all of the shares they have agreed to purchase in this offering.
-Further, funds controlled by one investor, New Enterprise Associates, or NEA, will beneficially own approximately 50% of our common stock.
+Upon the completion of this offering, our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates will, in the aggregate, beneficially own approximately % of our outstanding common stock.
+Further, funds controlled by one investor, New Enterprise Associates, or NEA, will beneficially own approximately % of our common stock.
+Assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, if our 5% stockholders and their affiliated entities purchase all of the shares they have indicated an interest in purchasing in this offering, the number of shares of our common stock beneficially owned by our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, increase to approximately % of our common stock, and NEA's beneficial ownership will increase to approximately % of our common stock.
 As a result, NEA will be able to control, and these other persons, acting together, will be able to significantly influence, all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets or other significant corporate transactions.